Arbitrary high-order structure-preserving schemes for the generalized Rosenau-type equation: Numerical results

 Let us still consider the Rosenau-KdW equation as above.
 For the sake of simplicity, we only consider the parameter $p=2$ (see Case I in Section \ref{R-KdV-equation-JQSZ}).
 We set the computational domain $\Omega=[-100,100]$ and the uniform spatial mesh $h=\frac{200}{1024}$.
 Table \ref{Tab:Rose-equation:1} shows the numerical errors and convergence order in time for the different schemes with various time steps at $t=1$.
 It is clear to observe that (i) LCN-MPS is second-order accurate in time and its numerical errors are largest; (ii) 4th-MPS, 4th-EPS, YC-EPS and SC-EPS are all fourth-order accurate in time, and the numerical error provided by SC-EPS is smallest, while the ones provided by YC-EPS are much larger than other fourth-order schemes.

-Finally, we investigate the global $l^2$-and $l^{\infty}$- errors of $u$ versus the CPU time using the five selected structure-preserving schemes with the Fourier node $2^{13}$ and various time steps at $t=30$.
+Finally, we set the computational domain $\Omega=[-300,300]$ and the Fourier node $2^{13}$, and we then investigate the global $l^2$-and $l^{\infty}$- errors of $u$ versus the CPU time using the five selected structure-preserving schemes with various time steps at $t=30$.
 The results are summarized in Figure \ref{R-KdV-CPU}.
-For a given global error, we observe that (i) the cost of the LCN-MP scheme is the most expensive because of the low-order accuracy in time; (ii) the cost of 4th-EPS is the cheapest; (iii) the costs of SC-EPS are much cheaper than the ones provided by the 4th-MP scheme, and the costs of 4th-MPS are much cheaper than the ones provided by the YC-EP scheme.
+For a given global error, we observe that (i) the cost of the LCN-MPS is the most expensive because of the low-order accuracy in time; (ii) the cost of 4th-EPS is the cheapest; (iii) the cost of SC-EPS is much cheaper than the one provided by the 4th-MPS, and the cost of 4th-MPS is much cheaper than the one provided by the YC-EPS.
+We should note that as the parameter $p$ is enlarged, more QAV variables shall be introduced, thus the computational cost of the high-order energy-preserving schemes will increase.